 Each multi-pack contains individually packaged lenses.
-Each lens comes in its own foil-sealed plastic package containing borate buffered saline solution with methyl ether cellulose.
+Each lens comes in its own foil-sealed plastic package containing borate buffered saline solution with povidone.
 This package is designed specifically to keep the lens sterile while the package is sealed.
-In the European Union, Borates (boric acid & sodium borate) are defined as CMR 1B substances in a concentration above 0.1% weight by weight and are safe when product is used according to label instructions.
+Borates (boric acid & sodium borate) are defined as CMR 1B substances in a concentration above 0.1% weight by weight and are safe when product is used according to label instructions.